How do I monitor progress of students completing the evaluations, other than from the email that is sent to me?

 How were the questions selected?

-These are normed questions that came from the company that we worked with, SmartEvals.
+These are normed questions that came from SmartEvals.
 The questions selected are commonly asked questions, most of which were also used in the ETS SIRS II evaluation system that the College used previously.
 The new survey, however, uses fewer questions (24) because a shorter survey ensures higher completion rates.

 Who should be contacted if I have a question about the new evaluation system?

 You may email firstname.lastname@example.org with any questions or concerns.
 Your feedback is not only welcome but encouraged.
-So please tell us about your experience.
+So please share your experience.